Soulmate Dynamics

 What about same-age soulmates?
 Is that a better choice?

 Same-age soulmates are often working on similar issues.
-I enjoy same-age soul relationships with my best friends.
+I enjoy this type of relationship with my best friends.
 As quickly as we discover new things, we share them with each other.
 Even our dreams often correlate and are relevant to the other person.

 When two soulmates are working on the same issues, they may trigger each other's shadow material.
 My friends are a mirror to me.
 I first learned to love myself by loving them, which eventually led to becoming a self-compassion coach.